ibportugal/mms142-groupk-2023.github.io/README.md

 ## Disruptive Technologies
   ### Define Disruptive Technology in general, and connect to Low-Code Tech
   ### What makes such current situations being disruptive

+Closing The Gap (Article Title)

+Low-code and No-code development platforms have been transformative for startups and businesses, primarily due to their ability to significantly reduce the costs associated with traditional software development.
+One discernable disruption in particular can be observed in an organizational setting via Enterprise Applications.
+The use of low-code and no-code platforms presents several advantages in the realm of software development.
+One major benefit is the diminished dependence on highly specialized developers, which is customary in traditional software development.
+This reliance often incurs substantial costs, particularly burdensome for startups grappling with limited financial resources.
+These platforms democratize application creation by offering intuitive interfaces and pre-built modules, empowering individuals with varying technical expertise, including non-developers, to craft applications.
+This not only significantly reduces the necessity for a team of elite developers but also curtails hiring expenses.

+Moreover, these platforms expedite the development process through an assortment of templates, pre-built components, and drag-and-drop functionalities.
+Consequently, the time invested in application development substantially decreases compared to conventional coding methods.
+This acceleration in the development cycle enables businesses to swiftly introduce their products or solutions to the market.
+This not only trims development costs but also positions startups to swiftly seize market opportunities.The implementation of low-code and no-code platforms translates to reduced maintenance and training costs.
+These platforms typically integrate built-in maintenance features and updates managed by the platform provider, eliminating the need for a dedicated maintenance team and thereby lessening ongoing operational expenses.
+Additionally, their user-friendly design minimizes the training necessary for individuals to commence application building, thus diminishing training expenses inherent in traditional coding languages and frameworks.

+Scalability and flexibility are additional perks offered by these platforms.
+Many of them provide scalable solutions, allowing businesses to expand without incurring exorbitant additional costs.
+As the business scales, these platforms adeptly accommodate heightened demands without necessitating a complete overhaul of the infrastructure or applications, thus mitigating scalability costs.Moreover, the utilization of low-code and no-code platforms optimizes resources and bolsters overall cost efficiency.
+By facilitating rapid prototyping and iterative development, these platforms enable early identification and rectification of issues in the developmental phase.
+This early intervention significantly reduces the costs associated with fixing errors or implementing changes later in the development cycle, thereby optimizing resources and enhancing cost efficiency (Carroll et al., 2021).

+Pre-Low Code/No Code Adoption:

+1.)Development Costs - Traditional enterprise application development involves high costs due to the need for skilled developers, extensive coding, and longer development cycles.
+Companies had to invest significantly in hiring specialized talent.

+2.)Time Consumption - The development process was time-consuming, leading to extended project timelines.
+Businesses often face delays due to the complexities involved in coding and debugging.

+3.)Maintenance Expenses - Post-development, ongoing maintenance, and updates were substantial cost centers.
+As technologies evolved, keeping applications up-to-date incurred additional expenses.

+4.)Training and Support - Employees needed training to operate these applications, adding to the overall expenditure.
+Additionally, ongoing support was required for troubleshooting and bug fixing.

+Post-Low Code/No Code Adoption:

+1.)Reduced Development Costs - Low code and no code platforms significantly cut down on development costs as they empower users with minimal coding skills to create applications.
+Companies can utilize existing in-house talent for application development, reducing the need for specialized hires.

+2.)Accelerated Development -  These platforms streamline the development process, enabling rapid prototyping and quicker deployment of applications.
+This acceleration translates to cost savings by reducing man-hours and project duration.

+3.)Lower Maintenance Expenses - Low code/no code solutions often come with built-in functionalities, simplifying maintenance and updates.
+This decreases ongoing costs related to upkeep and ensures compatibility with evolving technologies.

+4.)Ease of Use and Support - These platforms often have intuitive interfaces, minimizing the need for extensive training.
+Additionally, many offer robust support, reducing expenses related to troubleshooting and technical support.

+Cost Comparison:

+According to a 2023 Forms2 article, traditional development costs range from $40,000 to $100,000 or more.
+This accounts for the entire project cost as a whole including maintenance, update, training, etc...

+Forms2, a low-code development platform, costs a fraction of these traditional development costs.
+It ranges from $18-23 per month/$216-300 per year (it operates on a subscription model which varies based on package).

+While initial costs might include subscription fees for these platforms, they are generally lower compared to the traditional model where substantial investments in development and hiring were mandatory.
+Training costs are negligble or minimal due to the nature of its design and purpose while excluding or limiting the requirement of traditional service providers/vendors or in-house developers.
+The long-term savings are significant as low code/no code platforms reduce dependency on specialized developers, decrease time-to-market, and lower ongoing maintenance expenses.
+For context, traditional developer costs in the United States range from $69,268 for a junior developer per year to $104,252 for a senior developer per year.
+This shift has the potential to redirect traditional developers away from primary enterprise development tasks and toward roles focused on updating platforms for vendors.
+However, it simultaneously creates new opportunities for these developers to concentrate on specialized or higher-value tasks such as architecting complex systems, customizing intricate functionalities, integrating diverse systems, and maintaining or updating the low-code platforms themselves.

   ### Explain the situation and the given topic given its disruptiveness

 ## Conclusion (summary, recommendations)